HIROS-DEV/MERN-BLOG/README.md

 ## Feedback of the project

+It took about two weeks to complete the project.
+But, for complete the project, I had learned many things and it had took to get the knowledge about two or three months in fact.

-Most difficult part for me, obviously creating of Authentication and Authorization system.
+Most difficult part for me, obviously creating of Authentication and Authorization system with JWT.
-Because I don't know why many people use JSON WEB TOKEN.
+Because I couldn't understand an advantage of JWT and why so many people want to use JWT.

+It was easy for me to understand JWT's concept.
+JWT took information of user from serverend to frontend.
+Therefore, it is easy to reuse user's info for Authentication or Authorization without burdening server, for examle.

+It is very simple concept.
+And I loved the concept.

+But..., is it really?

+The more I studied about JWT, the more unclear.

+Because, if I set user's info in JWT on the frontend, I think that JWT have to be checked if the user's info in JWT is authentic, after all.

-I think (I am thinking) that JSON WEB TOKEN has vulnerability for security.
+I thought (in fact I am thinking even now) that JWT has vulnerability for security.

 ## If you want to challenge yourself...